yyrdl/zco/readme.md

 * __callstack trace__

-By default,zco will add callstack to error automatically ,it's a nice solution to debug the error thrown by an async function.
+By default,zco will add callstack to error automatically ,it's a nice way to debug the error thrown by async function.

 * __work with callback-api  gracefully__